-Politics aside, and with only job interview lessons in mind, (recurring theme) I didn’t hear anything about prior success in Hillary’s answer.
+Politics aside, and with only job interview lessons in mind, ( a recurring theme) I didn’t hear anything about prior success in Hillary’s answer.
 The answer we heard is what typically gets candidates declined from hiring managers and department heads.
-The answer was simple arm chair quarterbacking.
+The answer was simple arm-chair quarterbacking.

 Breakdown of the answer

-Hillary then goes on to list off what we should do on a number of various topics including equal pay, companies implementing profit sharing, affordable child care to name a few.
+Hillary then goes on to list what we should do on a number of various topics including equal pay, companies implementing profit-sharing, affordable child care to name a few.
 But she doesn’t give evidence that she CAN make the changes.

 Towards the end of the answer, Hillary stated the following but in my opinion, she didn’t close the deal.